IIYAMA12/real-time-web/readme.md

 });
 ```

-Trigger an event to a specific client on serverside to clientside. `server >` client.
+Trigger an event to a specific client on server-side to client-side. `server >` client.
 Arguments can be passed.

 ---